slatedocs/slate/source/includes/api-reference/_index.html.md

 # Authentication

-* API Key (personalAccessToken)
-    - Parameter Name: **api_key**, in: header.
-A personal access token allows access to the api for the user who created it.
+- HTTP Authentication, scheme: bearer A personal access token allows access to the api for the user who created it.
 This should be kept a secret and be treated like a password.

 - oAuth2 authentication.
 We require that applications designed to access the Asana API on behalf of multiple users implement OAuth 2.0.
 Asana supports both the Authorization Code Grant flow, and the Implicit Grant flows.